sagemath/trac_to_gh/Issue 2593.md

 # Issue 2593: [with patch, needs review] Sage chokes on utf-8 in .sage files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2593

 Original creator: malb